Frequently Asked Questions

 Test results are released in real time.
 Participants with negative test results will receive an email notification.
 Positive test results will be provided by telephone by the College’s ordering physician.

 Yes, all employees need to complete the Daily Health Certification on days they are working on campus.
+The form must be completed before or upon arrival to campus each day.

 If I receive a COVID-19 test off campus (e.g., as required by another employer, in preparation for a medical procedure, because of suspected exposure) am I required to be tested again by Skidmore College?